API calls can be queried on-the-fly. However, when the data set gets more and more complex, it may take some time to get the expected results.

 AT Internet has developed a smart calculation engine that allows the pre-calculation of certain API calls.

-There are 2 ways to set up the pre-calculation of an API:
+There are 2 ways to set up the pre-calculation of an API query:

 - Save a data export template in Data Query.
-By doing so, templates will be computed on a daily basis, offering fast response times.
+By doing so, templates will be computed on a daily basis all templates that have been used at least once in the past 15 days, offering fast response times.

-- If you do not want to use Data Query, you can call the API directly.
-If you wish to schedule queries, we recommend executing at least 4 identical calls on 4 different days over the last 93-day period.
+- If you do not want to use Data Query, you can call the Reporting API directly.
+If you wish to schedule queries, we recommend executing at least 3 identical calls on 3 different days over the last 7-day period.
 In doing so, your call will be computed automatically every night, guaranteeing very short response times.

 Please note that some dimensions and metrics prevent the usage of the pre-calculation.